 Benefits of the TMS

-ARC Advisory group research indicates that TMS application brings companies up to 8% of savings, which can be attributed to automated decision making, load consolidation, route optimization, time saving, reduction in carrier overcharges, and automated freight audit.
+ARC Advisory group research shows that TMS application brings companies up to 8% of savings.
+It can be attributed to overall supply chain optimization through artificial intelligence usage, automated decision making, load consolidation, route optimization, time saving, reduction in carrier overcharges, and automated freight audit.

 TMS increases transparency, which is the biggest customer demand today.
 Locating all of your transportation data in one place makes it possible to schedule and track shipment in real time quickly and easily, and with the lowest cost in mind.

-The demand is coupled with supply: more and more TMS solutions are being released.
-How to choose a good one and whether it is better to make use of already existing options or build your own TMS — these are the issues we are going to discuss next.
+Financial enhancements are manifested through automated analysis, reporting, and auditing, which are available and consolidation services, which can be integrated.
+As soon as you entrust billing and payments to the system, inaccurate charges decrease to a minimum, and duplicate payments are quickly caught.
+It all makes your financial monitoring simple and clear.
+The demand is coupled with supply: more and more logistics management solutions are being released.
+How to choose a good one and whether it's better to make use of existing options or take up a custom TMS software development — these are the issues we will discuss next.

 What Makes a Good Transportation Management System

-Transportation management systems differ in cost.
-TMS cost depends on the set of functions it possesses and the easiness in operation.
+The cost of transportation management system development may be variable.
+Obviously, it depends on the set of functions it possesses and the easiness in operation.

 An efficient TMS makes your job easier whether you are a shipper, a carrier or a 3PL.
 Though, only when it meets the demands of you business.
 Each system has its own features and differs from the others.
 Some of them are only aimed at the specific sector of economics.
 So, the first and the most important indicator of a good TMS is that it fits your business like a glove.